joexiao97/StepCoaches/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version
+* Ruby version 3.0.0

-* System dependencies

-* Configuration
+* Rails version 7.1.2

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Ive included a simple seed file for your convienance
+  * `bundle exec rails db:seed`

+* `bin/dev` to start server for project

-* ...
+*